Weekend Ventures (Respite)

 When and where do the weekends take place?

 - The first weekend of the calendar year is in the beginning of February.
-It is a one-night stay at a hotel in Bloomington and includes a pool party and board game night.
+It is a one-night stay at a hotel in Bloomington, enjoying a pool party and board game night.

 - The second weekend is in the beginning of March.
 It is a two-night stay at a hotel in Bloomington and includes spending the day on Saturday at the Mall of America.

 - The third weekend is in the beginning of June.
-It is a two-night stay at a hotel in Bloomington and includes spending the day on Saturday at Valleyfair (rain or shine).
+It is a two-night stay at a hotel in Bloomington, going to Valleyfair (rain or shine) for Saturday.

 - The fourth weekend is at the end of August.
-It is a two-night stay at Camp Eden Wood in Eden Prairie and time is spent roasting marshmallows, playing games, watching movies, and much more.
+It is a two-night stay at Camp Eden Wood in Eden Prairie or at Leech Lake in Northern Minnesota, and time is spent roasting marshmallows, playing games, watching movies, and much more.

 - The fifth weekend is in October.
-It is a one-night stay at a hotel in Bloomington and includes a pool party and board game night.
+It is another one-night stay at a hotel in Bloomington, with a pool party and board game night.

 - The sixth weekend is in the beginning of December.
 It is a two-night stay at a hotel in Downtown Minneapolis and includes seeing a play at the Children’s Theater on Saturday as well as going out to eat.

 Each weekend begins with check-in at 6:00 p.m. on Friday and ends with check-out at 10:00 a.m. on either Saturday or Sunday, depending on the number of overnights.
 When the group is not participating in the main activity of the weekend, time is spent getting to know each other, playing games, doing crafts, and watching movies.
 Reach does not provide dinner on Friday night, but will always provide snacks and drinks as well as meals, if applicable.
 Individuals are asked to pay for their lunch when we are out in the community for the MOA, Valleyfair, and Downtown weekends.